What is a Company Limited by Shares?

 Forming a company limited by shares

 Incorporating a company limited by shares is incredibly simple.
+Here's what's required:

-• On incorporation, Companies House will issue a memorandum of association to state the names of the first shareholders (known as the 'subscribers') and their intention to form the company and take at least one share.
+- On incorporation Companies House will issue a memorandum of association to state the names of the first shareholders (known as the 'subscribers') and their intention to form the company and take at least one share.

 What are the advantages of this type of company?